Parents

 • Development of dependability

 Frequent absences are a handicap to a child’s progress.
-A child’s school year is MOST important: unnecessary absences can retard progress.
+A child’s school year is MOST important: unnecessary absences can hinder progress.

 Late Coming